 - a.
-Publicly discloses process chemicals used in manufacturing operations that reflect the strictest regulation in all of the countries or markets in which the company has manufacturing operations. - b.
-Meets D1.2a and publicly discloses process chemicals used in manufacturing operations that reflect the strictest regulations globally for similar manufacturing processes. - c.
-Meets D1.2b and publicly discloses process chemicals used in manufacturing operations that are on the CFP CoHCs Reference List.
+Publicly discloses process chemicals used in manufacturing operations that reflects the strictest regulation in all of the countries or markets in which the company has manufacturing operations. - b.
+Meets D1.2a and publicly discloses process chemicals used in manufacturing operations that reflects the strictest regulations globally for similar manufacturing processes. - c.
+Meets D1.2b and publicly discloses process chemicals used in manufacturing operations that are on the CFP CoHCs Reference List or the CFP Solar CoHCs Reference List.